thyrlian/SonarOnDocker/README.md

 2. Open ***http://[your_sonarqube_url]:9000/setup***;

 3. Click the **Upgrade** button.

 The database upgrade can take several minutes.

-Just wait until the DB migration ends successfully, the page will display "Database is up-to-date", then redirect you to home page.
+When the DB migration ends successfully, the page will display "Database is up-to-date", then redirect you to home page.

 ## N.B.